 As mentioned above, if the instance is Looker-hosted — meaning that the infrastructure for the instance is managed by Looker — our Release and Ops teams will apply updates during designated maintenance windows.
-Every month, when we announce a new release to users opted in to release emails, we will announce the date and timing of these windows.
+For users who have opted in to receive emails from Looker, we announce each new release in an email that includes the date and timing of the maintenance window.
 Updates generally take up to 10 minutes within the maintenance window to minimize interruption.

-Looker applies updates on a rolling basis throughout the month of a new release cycle.
-This is based on characteristics of instance setup, how Looker is used within an organization, and on the individual company’s desire to receive a release earlier or later in the cycle.
+Looker applies updates on a rolling basis.
+We apply the updates based on the characteristics of an instance’s setup, on how Looker is used within an organization, and on an individual company’s desire to receive a release earlier or later in the cycle.
 As is always the case in software releases, the first few patch versions of a new minor version are more likely to contain product issues; however, for Looker-hosted instances we can quickly apply patches as soon as they become available.

 What If I Need to Skip a New Release Version?